ecphp/cas-bundle/docs/pages/installation.rst

 Step 2
 ~~~~~~

-This is the crucial part of your application's security configuration.
+This is the crucial part of your application's security.

-Edit the security settings of your application by edition the file `config/packages/security.yaml`.
+Edit the security settings of your application, usually in `config/packages/security.yaml`.

 .. code-block:: yaml